TimSchmittmann/Fast-and-Accurate-Diagnosis-of-APL-from-BMS/README.md

 # Intro

-This repository contains the code to train and run bone marrow smears classification models used in  diagnosis of Acute Promyelocytic Leukemia from Bone Marrow Smears
+This repository contains the code to train and run bone marrow smears classification models used in  diagnosis of acute promyelocytic leukemia (APL) from bone marrow smears (BMS).

 # Prerequisites